Congratulations!

 While any time is a good time to read the Bible, you should set aside a specific time every day when you can read undisturbed.
 Because the Bible is a spiritual Book, you must not read it like you would a novel.
 Always pray before you read, asking the Lord Jesus to open your understanding and reveal to you His great truths.
 When you are finished, thank the Lord for being with you during your time of study, and to help you to meditate on those things you read and apply them to your life.

 Next, study the Book of the Acts of the Apostles, to learn of the growth of the early Church after the Lord Jesus ascended into Heaven.
 Learn about the miraculous deeds of the Apostle Peter, and the martyrdom of Steven as the Church faces persecution by the Jewish authorities.
 Marvel at the conversion of Paul, after coming face-to-face with the risen Lord Jesus on the road to Damascus.
-Read about the conversion of the Ethiopian eunuch, at the preaching of the Apostle Philip—the only account in the entire Bible that documents a person confessesing Jesus as the Son of God before he is baptized.
+Read about the conversion of the Ethiopian eunuch, at the preaching of the Apostle Philip—the only account in the entire Bible that documents a person confessing Jesus as the Son of God before he is baptized.
 And be encouraged by the Psalms of King David and learn how to pray and to respond to the many situations Christians face everyday.

 Choose wisely.